iainmcgin/AppAuth-Demo/README.md

 *DO NOT DO ANY OF THESE* in your own apps.
-As things stand at the time of writing, one should not use AppAuth for Android to integrate _directly_ with Facebook, GitHub or Microsoft.
+As things stand at the time of writing, one should not use AppAuth for Android to integrate _directly_ with Facebook or GitHub.
 Once these providers support the recommendations of [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/draft-wdenniss-oauth-native-apps) then that will change.